 }

-So let’s run the seed our database using this command:
+So let’s run the seed in our database using this command:

 php artisan make:seeder --class=BooksSeeder